krist00fer/tessel-azure-labs/labs/docker/README.md

 	node .

+Save the content of the file by pressing CTRL-O and exit pressing CTRL-X.

-Run the build proces by initiating the docker 'build' command:
+Run the build proces by initiating the docker 'build' command.
+Mark the . at the end stating the current directory contains the Dockerfile:

 	docker build -t myname/my-nodejs-webserver .

-You will see in the terminal that the scripts are executed.
+You will see in the terminal that the script is being executed.
 The script does the following:
-* Build on top of the standard Ubuntu image
+* Grab and build on top of the standard Ubuntu image
 * Update the package manager in that image
 * Install Node.js, NPM and Git
-* Add the start.sh file to a temp folder IN the container image.
+* Add the start.sh file to a temp folder in the container image
 * Remove and clone the Git repository containing our REST API code

 #### Running the REST API and connecting up the Tessel client
-* Create the Dockerfile
-* Let Docker build the image
-* Run the image
-* Setup the Tessel to call the API running in the container.

-	// Use comments in code only if code is otherwise confusing.
-	// We want the code to be as good and clean written that it
-	// is self-explanatory and doesn't need comments.
-Still don't
-	// be afraid to use comments if needed.

-	code.indent(tab); // Indent code with 4 spaces (or tab) to have it appear as code

-#### Calling the service from a Tessel.
+Now we have our REST API running in the Container host on Azure we can setup the Tessel to call it.

 Summary
 -------